Hero background

 FAQs

-You'll stay in a traditional inn with the other participants, nestled in the mountains of Nagano: simple, authentic, and a living part of the community.
-The garden is home to a dog, some hens, and a small vegetable patch that provides herbs and vegetables for daily meals.
+You'll stay in a traditional guesthouse with the other participants, set in the mountains of Nagano: simple, grounded and a real part of the community.
+In the garden there's a dog, a few chickens and a small vegetable patch that supplies herbs and vegetables for the daily meals.

 Shared rooms (2–4 people) with beds and linen provided